m-housni/coding-challenges/README.md

 A list of coding challenges I've solved in different languages

 ## Multiples of 3 and 5 (D1)
-If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
-The sum of these multiples is 23.
+* If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
+* The sum of these multiples is 23.
+* (?)
 Find the sum of all the multiples of 3 or 5 below 1000.
+* Answer: 233168

 * https://github.com/m-housni/coding-challenges/blob/main/D1/multiplesThreeFive.js

 ## findTarget (D0)